Find Something to Explore

 Fashion District Philadelphia: Wonderspaces

-Ongoing | Wonderspaces presents an evolving lineup of 16 extraordinary art installations and signature cocktails to experience with friends and family.
+Ongoing | Wonderspaces presents an evolving lineup of 15 extraordinary art installations and signature cocktails to experience with friends and family.
 This year-round, ever changing immersive art installation is located inside Fashion District Philadelphia.
+Annual memberships are available.

 901 Market Street, 267.534.7705